lintool/guide/what-my-personal-schedule-is-like.md

 # What my personal schedule is like

-+ Each weekday, I typically wake up around 7am.
++ On weekday, I typically wake up around 7am.
 I help get my kids ready for school, which starts at 9:10am.
 In between, I can usually squeeze in quick emails or Slack conversations, but typically not anything that requires concentration, like writing papers.

 + If I'm in lab that day, I'll arrive around 9:30am.

-+ I typically leave lab no later than around 4:30pm-ish to pick up kids from school.
++ I typically leave lab no later than around 4:30pm to pick up kids from school.

-+ From when I pick up kids to when the kids go to bed (8:30pm to 9pm-ish) is family time.
++ From when I pick up kids to when the kids go to bed (around 8:30pm) is family time.
 I might squeeze in light email and Slack conversations, e.g., when I'm sitting in the bleachers watching the kids' swim lessons, but I don't do anything that requires concentration.
-Unless absolutely necessary, I also refuse synchronous calls of any type (this is consequential for collaborators on the US west coast, because it basically means that I can't do anything after 2pm-ish west coast time).
+Unless absolutely necessary, I refuse synchronous calls of any type (this is consequential for collaborators on the US west coast, because it basically means that I can't do anything after around 2pm west coast time).

-+ I'm fully engaged with work again after the kids go to bed, starting around 9pm-ish.
++ I'm fully engaged with work again after the kids go to bed, starting around 9pm.
 If you'd like to have a synchronous conference call, this time works for me.
-I typically work for a bit, depending on the urgency of various deadlines.
+I typically work for a bit longer, depending on the urgency of various deadlines.
 For example, if there are paper deadlines, I might put in another two solid hours of writing.
 If there's nothing particularly urgent, I might do a bit of email and then call it a night.
-I'll unwind a bit, and I usually go to bed around 11pm-ish.
+I'll unwind a bit, and I usually go to bed around 11pm.

 + **I try to get 7&#8211;8 hours of sleep every night.** Closer to the 8 hour mark, actually.